ba23-python/bilyanaancheva.github.io/README.md

 and Junior Full Stack Developer with advanced level of English.
 I will bring to your company invaluable soft skills because I come from the B2B corporate world.

-I started coding after I entered Salesforce and discovered my passion for Frontend and Email Development with HTML, CSS, Javascript as part of my job as Junior SFMC Developer at Cloud Coachers.
+I started coding after I entered Salesforce and discovered my passion for Frontend and Email Development with HTML, CSS, Javascript, part of my job as Junior SFMC Developer at Cloud Coachers.

 ### If you are interested to work with me,
 the best way is to contact me on Linkedin: https://www.linkedin.com/in/bilyana-ancheva/